divonlan/genozip/windows/readme.txt

 Flags:
-   -c --stdout       Send output to standard output instead of a file -f --force        Force overwrite of the output file, or force writing .vcf.genozip data to standard output -R --replace      Replace the source file with the result file, rather than leaving it unchanged -o --output       Output file name.
+   -c --stdout       Send output to standard output instead of a file -f --force        Force overwrite of the output file, or force writing .vcf.genozip data to standard output -^ --replace      Replace the source file with the result file, rather than leaving it unchanged -o --output       Output file name.
 This option can also be used to concatenate multiple input files with the same
                      individuals, into a single concatenated output file -p --password     Password-protected - encrypted with 256-bit AES